Packing odd $T$-joins with at most two terminals: The main result

-We say that a signed graft is {\em Eulerian} if every non-terminal vertex has even degree and either: every terminal has odd degree and the signature has an odd number of edges; or every terminal has even degree and the signature has an even number of edges.
+We say that a signed graft $(G,\Sigma,T)$ is {\em Eulerian} if every non-terminal vertex has even degree and either: every terminal has odd degree and the signature has an odd number of edges; or every terminal has even degree and the signature has an even number of edges.
+So $(G,\Sigma,\emptyset)$ is Eulerian if every vertex has even degree.
+Notice that resigning preserves the Eulerian property.

 We can now state the main result of the paper, \begin{thm} If an Eulerian signed graft has at most two terminals and it does not contain either of $\widetilde{K_5}$ or $F_7$ as a minor then it packs. \end{thm}